Original Publish Date: 3/9/15 Republished: 2/28/19

 - I have to mention 61-year-old DeeDee Jonrowe, a cancer survivor who is racing in her 34th Iditarod!
 WOW!
 She’s finished in the top ten 16 times, most recently in 2013, and has finished second twice.
 Thanks Ole Eckhorn for that info.

 Check out these books and movie about the Iditarod and sled dogs:

 One day I hope to be out on the trail covering the Iditarod.
 For now, I will go to the Ceremonial Start in Anchorage.
-For the first time ever, I will also get to go to the Official Start in Willow, Alaska this year, which is about 70 miles north of Anchorage.
+I will also get to go to the Official Start in Willow on Sunday.
+Willow is about 70 miles north of Anchorage.
 I can’t wait!!
 I’M SO EXCITED!

 SXSW vs Iditarod… the pups won my heart this year.
 Official Press for the Iditarod!
 I’m so excited to bring you a newbies guide to the Iditarod this year! #lifegoals #iditarod #press #travelblogger #travelwriter #ilovealaska #thealaskalife #alaska #travelalaska #thegreatlastrace #thelastfrontier #winterwonderland #shenanigans #aklife #alaskalove #travel #sxsw